 For K-12 education, check out the Florida Department of Education for information about scholarship programs, private education and charter school systems.

-Because of the theme park density and fluctuation in tourist seasons, Orlando highways can get congested.
-Since a lot of this congestion is due to tourists, normal rush hour guidelines don’t always apply.
-Tourist-related traffic means you’ll want to pay more attention to when close-by parks open and close, as well as during the high season (holidays, school vacation, etc.).
+Because of the theme park density, Orlando highways can get congested.
+A lot of this congestion is due to tourists, so normal rush hour guidelines don’t apply.
+Tourist-related traffic means you’ll want to pay more attention to when close-by parks open and close.
+This is especially true during the high season (holidays, school vacation, etc.).

 The city of Orlando is committed to lessening the impact of transportation on its residents and the environment.
 Therefore, public transportation is aplenty.